lotsofs/livesplit-asl/README.md

 - Load remover.  .
 - Works with V2.070.00 65824, and V2.080.00 252822 and 269486.
 Other versions can be supported upon request.
 Contact: twitch.tv/lotsofs
 - In case of a game update on Steam, this will break.
 Please contact me immediately if this happens and I haven't noticed.

+## Carmageddon 2
+- Autosplitter
+- Tested with Steam version only
+- In case of a game update on Steam, this might break.
+Please contact me immediately if this happens and I haven't noticed.
+- Also contact me if you're using this at all.
+I don't expect anyone to use this.